signature-opensource/CK-StObj/CK.Poco.Json/README.md

 front end developers!).
 Actually C# types are not expected on the client side.
 Most often, front end developers want a simple `number` whatever the C# counterpart is (byte, sbyte, etc.).

-This implies a kind of [type erasure](https://en.wikipedia.org/wiki/Type_erasure) that maps float, single, small integers up to the Int32 to `number` and big integers to `BigInt`.
+This implies a kind of [type erasure](https://en.wikipedia.org/wiki/Type_erasure) that maps float, single, small integers up to the Int32 to `Number` and big integers to `BigInt` (not the same as the the C# `BigInteger`).
 In this mode, client code manipulates a `power` property as `number` and if this property is eventually a ushort (on the server side), it is up to the client to check this before sending it back (and the server will validate its inputs anyway).

 We then consider 3 different "modes" to serialize things:
   - **Server**